Helping millions of people navigate the world of technology.

 Step 8: Lastly, click on OK to apply the changes.

-If you find reCAPTCHA not working in Chrome or Firefox, you can try resetting your IP address.
-If your IP address is found suspicious for whatsoever reason, this might be the reason behind this issue.
-Therefore, a reset might help.
-Here’s how to do it.
+If reCAPTCHA does not work in Chrome or Firefox, try resetting your IP address using Command Prompt.
+If your IP address is suspicious, this might be causing the issue.

 netsh winsock reset